KhoaNguyenDucAnh/MM-Det/README.md

 ## Pre-trained Weights
-We provide the pre-trained weights for our fine-tuned large multimodal model, llava-v1.5-Vicuna-7b from [LLaVA](https://github.com/haotian-liu/LLaVA), which is automatically downloaded.
+We provide the [weights](https://huggingface.co/sparklexfantasy/llava-7b-1.5-rfrd) for our fine-tuned large multi-modal model, which is based on llava-v1.5-Vicuna-7b from [LLaVA](https://github.com/haotian-liu/LLaVA).
 The overall weights for MM-Det without the LMM can be achieved from [weights](https://drive.google.com/drive/folders/1RRNS8F7ETZWrcBu8fvB3pM9qHbmSEEzy?usp=sharing) at `MM-Det/current_model.pth`.
 Please download and put the weights at `./weights/`.

 ## Training

 ### Finetuning Large Multi-modal Model
-Our LMM branch is built upon [LLaVA](https://github.com/haotian-liu/LLaVA), with [llava-v1.5-Vicuna-7b](https://huggingface.co/liuhaotian/llava-v1.5-7b) set as the base model.
-Our fine-tuned LMM weights can be achieved [here](https://huggingface.co/sparklexfantasy/llava-7b-1.5-rfrd)(#pretrained-weights).
+Our LMM branch is built upon [llava-v1.5-Vicuna-7b](https://huggingface.co/liuhaotian/llava-v1.5-7b) from [LLaVA](https://github.com/haotian-liu/LLaVA).

 We directly conduct the visual instruction tuning stage in [LLaVA](https://github.com/haotian-liu/LLaVA#train) on a gemini-generated instruction dataset [RFRD](#rich-forgery-reasoning-dataset).
 To reproduce our fine-tuned model, run